OmarWKH/316-BibInserter/README.md

 #BibInserter
+A tool to search through entries in a .bib file and insert their key for citation.

 BibInserter might add a key to your registery: HKEY_CURRENT_USER\SOFTWARE\JavaSoft\Prefs\omarwkh

-##Files:
-- JAR
-	- BibInserter.jar
-- Source Code
-	-  src/
-- Dependency JARs
-	- lib/
-- JavaDoc
-	- docs/
-- Gradle Build Tool
-	- gradle.build
-	- gradle/
-	- gradlew
-	- gradlew.bat
-- Git
-	- .git
-	- .gitignore
-- Instructions
-	- README.md

 ##Dependencies:
 - JKeyMaster: Global Hotkeys.